Case Study: Vanessa

 The Work We Did

-There was old family pain wound up in the act of studying itself — a parent had used homework as a way to control them, and failing had become Vanessa's only way of embodying NO.
+The movement work also uncovered why they couldn't study for boards.
+There was old family pain wound into the act of studying itself — a parent had used homework as a means of control, and failing had become Vanessa's only available NO. Once we felt through those older feelings, the mythology lost its grip.
+"I'm literally excited for boards," they told me.

 How Things Changed